 - March 1, 2021: Application Due Date (Please do not send before January 1, 2021)

 - June 15, 2021: Signed Agreements Due

 - Contact Information (name, phone, address, email, and assistant contact information)

 - Project Title

 - Project Description

 - 4 page maximum including graphs, photos, etc.

 - Minimum 10-point font size

 - Principal Investigator’s Biography

 Our focus at the Ivy Foundation is to select the best grants and to monitor these projects through full implementation.
-Due to the volume of applicants, we do not provide specific feedback of why an application was declined.
-All applications are de-identified and anonymously peer-reviewed, with selection based on the highest-scoring grant reflective of the mission of our Foundation.
+Due to the volume of applicants, we do not provide specific feedback of why an application was denied.
+All applications are de-identified and anonymously peer-reviewed, with selection based on the highest grant reflective of the mission of our Foundation.
 Our grant selection process is not negotiable.